 The ‘Wave‘ album cover is a bookmark of the times; iridescent lime green sky, purple Giraffe (or other odd colours in later pressings).
 I have included an informal version of ‘Wave’ by Tom and a few of his friends.
 The 60’s clothes may appear strange at this distance, but the music is perfect.

-In the late sixties I saw the French film ‘Our Man in Rio‘ staring Jean Paul Belmondo at least three times.
-I have not seen it since then but would love to revisit it.
-It may now appear corny as many films do with the passing of time.
-That vision of sixties Brazil is harder to tarnish in my head as I instantly picture the exotic and experience a whiff of nostalgia when I hear Jobim’s’wave‘.
+In the late sixties, I saw the French film ‘Our Man in Rio‘ staring Jean Paul Belmondo three times.
+I have not seen it since then but I would love to revisit it.
+It may well appear corny at this distance, as films do with the passing of time, but I will hold fast, as my visions of sixties Brazil cannot be tarnished.
+I have this album in my head and the mere thought of it induces the heady whiff of nostalgia.